Meet our Panelists

 Based in the Ottawa area, Pierre Jury covers trends in food and politics for the daily newspaper Le Droit.

-Bartley Kives has covered politics, music, food, the environment and outdoor recreation for CBC Manitoba and the Winnipeg Free Press, has contributed to The Guardian and is the author of three books, including the upcoming Stuck in the Middle 2: Defining Views of Manitoba.
+Bartley Kives has covered politics, music, food, the environment and outdoor recreation for CBC Manitoba and the Winnipeg Free Press, has contributed to The Guardian and is the author of three books, most recently Stuck in the Middle 2: Defining Views of Manitoba.

 The chef behind Calgary’s Model Milk and Pigeonhole, Justin Leboe has finished three times among the top three Canada’s Best New Restaurants.